 Mikhail Minakov started his academic career as a part-time Assistant Professor at Kyiv-Mohyla Academy in 2001 after defence of his Candidate Dissertation (Kant’s Problem of the Faith of Reason) at the Kyiv Institute of Philosophy.
 Same year he published his first book ‘Vchennia Kanta pro viru rizumu‘ (from Ukrainian: Kant’s Teaching on the Faith of Reason).

 In 2007, Dr. Minakov defended his Doctoral Dissertation (‘Dosvid i filosofia: evoluzia poniattia dosvidu v zahidnii filosofii XIX-XX st.’, from Ukrainian: Experience and Philosophy: Evolution of the Concept of Experience in Western Philosophy of 19th–20th centuries).
-After that he joined the Department of Philosophy and Religious Studies at Kyiv-Mohyla Academy as an Associate Professor.
+After that he joined the Department of Philosophy and Religious Studies at Kyiv-Mohyla Academy as an Associate Professor, and then Professor in 2017-18.
 Same year, Prof. Minakov published his second book ‘Istoriia poniattia dosvidu‘ (from Ukrainian: History of the Concept of Experience).

 Between 2010 and 2014, Prof. Minakov cooperated with several Western universities: Harvard University (visiting scholar in 2010 and 2013, visiting professor in 2012), Greifswald University (visiting professor in 2010 and 2014), Wilson Centre for International Scholars (Fulbright Kennan Scholar in 2012-2013).